 How Long Can Angelfish Go Without Food

-Full-grown angelfish can survive around 1 week without food, but this doesn’t mean they should.
+Full-grown angelfish can survive around one week without food, but this doesn’t mean they should.
 Angelfish are pretty resourceful, so they will find food hiding in the substrate and can also feed on live plants.

 Adult angelfish will also have a good reserve of fat stores to burn, which they would use in the wild when food is not always so abundant.